erinwalts/GEOG418-Assignment3/README.md

 ```
 ### Weighted Matrix
 The weight matrix is basically how the R code reads the grid cells of the study area based on a defined neighbourhood structure (rook or queen).
 The categorization for how the code reads the cells is defined by the style, or type, there are three types: B, C, and W. The code sets up an n x n matrix that goes through the grid cells assigning values based on the chosen style.
 The B style is the basic binary coding with 0s and 1s, C is globally standardized where all neighbours in the dataset are applied the same weight, and W is row standardized where all the neighbours along a row are divided by the row sum [9].
 In this tutorial, we will use the W function as it assigns an equal weight to each neighbour making them spatially contiguous; each observation value is proportionally represented [3].

 The function 'nb2lines' of the 'spdep' package is used to create this matrix with our variable objects 'Income.nb' and 'French.nb'.
-Because we want the code to run even if there are observations with no neighbour links, we set the 'zero.policy = TRUE', and this will give these cells weights of 0 [9].
+Because we want the code to run even if there are observations with no neighbour links, we set the 'zero.policy = TRUE', and this will give these cells weights of zero [9].
 We can then print the final matrix with the 'print.listw' function, to assess the weights assigned from observation 'i' to neighbour 'j' for the two variables.

 ```{r Final weights, echo=TRUE, eval=TRUE, warning=FALSE}
 #Income matrix: